c3d/xl/doc/HANDBOOK_2-evaluation.md

 * A block, in which case processing the sequence means processing the block's child
-* An infix "newline" or semi-colon `;`, in which case the left and right operands of the infix are processed in that order
+* An infix "newline" or semi-colon `;`, in which case the left and right operands of the infix are processed in that order.
 * An infix `is`, which is called a _definition_, or an infix `:` or `as`, which is called a _type declaration_.
 Definitions and type declarations are collectively called _declarations_, and are